-In 2020, recognizing the value of a shared and collaborative hiring process for the critical role of police officer, Public Safety expanded its interview committee to include representation from the Office of Multicultural Education as well as a student.
+Recognizing the value of a shared and collaborative hiring process for the critical role of police officer, Public Safety has expanded its interview committee to include representation from the Office of Multicultural Education, as well as a student.
 Other members of the committee include Public Safety and Human Resources.
 Each member of the committee brings their lived experience to the process.
 Through questions and discussion in the initial interview, their inquiry of each candidate rests in their unique concerns and expectations of what a good police officer is made of.
 Through committee consensus, finalists are moved to an interview with the chief of police and deputy chief of police.

 The interview with the chief and deputy chief is less formal.
 It is an opportunity to get to know the candidate, probe a little about their interests, goals, values and gauge their temperament.
 It is also an opportunity to explain to the candidate what the expectations are of our officers and how this work at Holy Cross is both different from a city or town and similar.
 If the candidate appears to be an appropriate match, they are moved into the “background investigation” stage.